This post may contain affiliate links. Please see my disclosure policy for details.

 There’s now been a monumental bridge built to connect the two sides fro the first time in 500 years.

-You may not know this but although the site is run by English Heritage, Tintagel Castle is owned by Prince Charles!
+Did you know? although the site is run by English Heritage, Tintagel Castle is owned by Prince Charles!

 Is Tintagel Castle worth a visit?